 What's better, Windows or Mac OS X?

-Apple's operating system, on the other hand, is only available on a handful of desktops and laptops.
+Apple's operating system, on the other hand, is available only on a handful of desktops and laptops.
 That said, the joint hardware/software platform makes for a much more stable/predictable overall experience, and many prefer the user-friendly OS X layout and controls.
-Finally, Windows has a much larger available software library, especially when it comes to free software and games.
+The next major update, called OS X El Capitan, is expected in the fall of 2015.